ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 <br>

 >[!IMPORTANT]
 >Starting with Unity 6.0, the `Rigidbody.velocity` property has been renamed to **`Rigidbody.linearVelocity`**.
-This rename is meant to clarifies that it measures **linear motion** only, distinguishing it from **angularVelocity** and making the API more intuitive.
+This rename is meant to clarify that it measures **linear motion** only, distinguishing it from **angularVelocity** and making the API more intuitive.

-### When to Use Velocity Over Tranform
+### When to Use Velocity Over Transform
-Let's say that you are creating a **racing game**, whcih the players move at a **constant speed** along a track, smoothly responding to input.
+Let's say that you are creating a **racing game**, in which the players move at a **constant speed** along a track, smoothly responding to input.

-If we were to use the standard `transform.position` , the object would move but it would **ignores collisions and physics**, so the vehcial could clip through walls or other racers.
+If we were to use the standard `transform.position`, the object would move, but it would **ignore collisions and physics**, so the vehicle could clip through walls or other racers.

 Using `Rigidbody.linearVelocity` allows us to:
 - Direct and consistent control of speed and direction.